DonNinja/YouTube-Chapter-Pauser/README.md

 # <img src="public/icons/icon_48.png" width="45" align="left"> Chapter Pauser

-# Version 1.0.0 released on the chrome store!
+# Version 1.0.0 released on the Chrome and Firefox stores!

-A chrome extension to pause YouTube video on a chosen chapter within the video or at a chosen time
+A web extension to pause YouTube video on a chosen chapter within the video or at a chosen time

 ## Features